rapidsai/docker/README.md

    Use -o <outputFileName> to specify the name of the generated Dockerfile, but if not specified, the default generated Dockerfile will be placed in . and named after <templateName>

+listDockerTemplNames [-h|-H]
+   Prints a list of valid Docker template names found in templates/docker

+   Template file names must be of the form "templates/docker/Dockerfile_<templateName>.template", and
+   <templateName> cannot contain a . or _.

+   The current list of valid templates found is:
+      centos7-base centos7-devel centos7-runtime ubuntu-base ubuntu-devel ubuntu-runtime
 ```

 Edit the `config` file to customize a build with specific RAPIDS components, branches, and dependencies.